 where:-

-TICA is the annualised Terminal Infrastructure Charge for the Financial Year calculated at Schedule 2, Part B, Section 6;
+TICA is the relevant annualised Terminal Infrastructure Charge for the Financial Year calculated at Schedule 2, Part B, Section 6;

-TRTS is the sum of all Reference Tonnage Shipped by all Access Holders plus the Excess Tonnage Shipped by all Access Holders in the Financial Year (and is the sum of all TS for each Access Holder with Reference Tonnage); and
+TRTS is the sum of all Reference Tonnage Shipped by all Access Holders in respect of a Terminal Component plus the Excess Tonnage Shipped by all Access Holders in the Financial Year (and is the sum of all TS for each Access Holder with Reference Tonnage); and

-RC is the Revenue Cap for the Financial Year.
+RC is the relevant Revenue Cap for the Financial Year.

 For clarification, DBCT Management may elect not to make a claim for an Increment in respect of a Financial Year, and to treat the Provisional Increment as nil.